wellington36/Algebra-lists-with-solutions/README.md

 |        | ❌ Q44 | ✅ Q74 |        |        | ❌ Q129 |
 |        | ✅ Q45 |        |        |        | ❌ Q130 |

-_some solutions may be completely correct_
+_some solutions may be incomplete or incorrect_